 Is an internationally known early childhood music educator.
 Ever since she was a young child, Cathy wanted to be a teacher; she loves musical play with children and their families.
 It is one of her greatest joys!

-Ms. McIver, a renowned teacher educator for Musikgarten has been training teachers for twenty three years nationally and has also conducted teachers training workshops in South Korea, Taiwan and Canada.
+Ms. McIver, a renowned teacher educator for Musikgarten has been training teachers for twenty-three years nationally and has also conducted teacher training workshops in South Korea, Taiwan, and Canada.
 Additionally, Ms. McIver has presented sessions at numerous state MENC conferences and at ECMMA national and regional conventions.
 Certified at level III with the Early Childhood Music and Movement Association, Ms. McIver has served on the certification and nominating committees.

 Leilani Miranda has been involved in music education since 1965 and early childhood music and movement since 1984.
 She teaches 60+ children ages birth through nine at her studio, The Music Garden, in Houston, Texas which was featured on PBS television.

 Ms. Miranda has participated in Dr. Bruce Perry's Civitas Project, training staff in the art of teaching early childhood music and movement to children at risk emotionally and/or psychologically.
-In addition she was involved in a research project designed and run by the Child Trauma Academy in Houston to discern the impact of music and movement classes on 3 yr old children at socio-economic risk.
+In addition, she was involved in a research project designed and run by the Child Trauma Academy in Houston to discern the impact of music and movement classes on 3-year-old children at socio-economic risk.

 Ms. Miranda has taught workshops throughout the continental United States and Hawaii as well as in Venezuela and Canada.

 Linda K. Robinson has been actively involved in teaching music to children for over forty years in private and public schools, Headstart classrooms, Montessori school, studio classes for young children and parents, and Christian education programs.
 She has been a teacher educator in early childhood music and movement since 1982, offering workshops throughout the United States and Canada, as well as in Taiwan and Great Britain.